sezan92/cpp_circle_points_fit/README.md

 ### Objective
 I had come across an interesting problem of fitting 3D points to a circle, - note, ***to a circle, not a sphere in 3D space*** .
 On top of that using C++, only using `Eigen` library!
 I started looking other implementations.
 Couldn't find any!
 But I found a python implementation (referred in the Acknowledgement Section).
-So I getting the basics , and converting the code into C++.
+So started learning the basics and then converting the code into C++.
 I enjoyed the full process.
 The achievements for me are following,

 - Familiarity with
 - - C++ Eigen library